isomerpages/ogp/_about-us/corporate/bernadette.md

   * Overhauled OGP management team processes and platforms

   * Launched organisation feedback initiatives to drive a stronger feedback culture across OGP
-quote: Happiness is having a large, loving, caring, close-knit family in another city.
+quote: The chance to contribute to public good in Singapore is a rare and purposeful mission; I'm grateful to have the chance to work towards this in my adopted home
 linkedinId: ""

 ---